astriaorg/networks/dawn-0/sequencer/full-node.md

-# Running a Dusk 10 Sequencer Full Node
+# Running a Dawn 0 Sequencer Full Node

 > Note: This was tested on a Google Cloud Platform `c3d-standard-4` (4 vCPU,
 > 16GB RAM, 500GB SSD) running `debian-12-bookworm`.